crs4/pydoop/docs/examples/wordcount.rst

 Design and Implementation, 2004) and in the Hadoop documentation as a MapReduce programming tutorial.

-WordCount examples are located under ``examples/wordcount`` in the Pydoop distribution.
+Source code for the WordCount examples is located under ``examples/wordcount`` in the Pydoop distribution.

 Minimal WordCount